Liver Blood Tests

 - ALP (alkaline phosphatase): The liver synthesizes the highest amounts of this enzyme so high levels in the blood may suggest liver injury among other causes.
 Normal levels of ALP are about 45 to 115 U/L.

-- (Lactate dehydrogenase): This enzyme may be elevated in many types of diseases, including liver disease.
+- LD or LDH (Lactate dehydrogenase): This enzyme may be elevated in many types of diseases, including liver disease.
 Normal levels are about 122 to 222U/L.

 Note that many hospitals and doctor's offices list a liver function panel as part of a lab workup.
 These panels vary and may consist of AST, ALT and some or all of the tests listed above.
-In addition, the normal panel values may vary somewhat, especially between adult men, women and children so viewing the "normal" ranges of test values is always recommended.
+In addition, the normal panel values may vary somewhat, especially between adult men, women and children so viewing the "normal" ranges of test values is always recommended, and a thorough discussion with the physician is necessary.
 In addition, some clinicians recommend other tests such as serum ammonia and serum lactate levels in their panels.
+Continue Reading